pmndrs/react-spring/readme.md

 # Why 🤔

-React-spring is a wrapper around a cooked down fork of [Facebooks animated](http://animatedjs.github.io/interactive-docs/).
-It is trying to cross it with Chenglou's [React-motion](https://github.com/chenglou/react-motion).
-Both have their pros and cons and could benefit from one another:
+React-spring is a cooked down fork of [Facebooks animated](http://animatedjs.github.io/interactive-docs/).
+It is trying to bridge it with Chenglou's [React-motion](https://github.com/chenglou/react-motion) because both have their pros and cons but could definitively benefit from one another:

 #### React-motion